-Getting into work can be difficult when you have a disability, but it’s important to remember that all employers have a duty to remove the barriers that you face because of you being disabled.
+Getting into work can often be challenging when you have a disability.
+Still, there are plenty of opportunities out there, and knowing what support is available can be a massive help.
+It’s important to remember that all employers have a duty to remove any barriers you face because of your disability.

-If you’re looking to get back into work, we’ve compiled a full guide to help you – starting from writing a CV, right up until you start at your new place of employment.
+If you’re looking to get back into work or grow your career, we’ve compiled a full guide to help you – starting from writing a CV right up until you start at your new place of employment.

 Writing a CV